-(If you take this road trip, you can actually make it a full day by stopping at the well & castle on the way to Flagstaff — we recommend visiting these both on the way UP the hill ~ 2 – 3 hours is more than enough time.
+(If you take this road trip, you can actually make it a full day by stopping at the well & castle on the way to Flagstaff — I recommend visiting these both on the way UP the hill ~ 2 – 3 hours is more than enough time.
 Get a bite to eat at Johnny Rockets in the Casino right off the 1-40 in Camp Verde, and continue up the hill to Flagstaff.
 Stay the night ~ and visit the Lowell Observatory the next day)

 Located in Southern Arizona, Bisbee is a city perched on the hillside of an old mining town.
 You can find gourmet restaurants, antique shops, book stores and restored neighborhoods of European and Victorian Style homes.

 Take a Mining Tour in the Queen Mine, or an Old Bisbee Ghost Tour ~ visit the Brewing Company.

 Bisbee neighbors to Tombstone, an Authentic Old Western Town that has museums, gunfights, underground mine tours, ghost hours & more.
 Both Bisbee & Tombstone are 3 hours Southeast of Phoenix.

 If you need a bite to eat, Tombstone has plenty of great restaurants, many of which are child-friendly.
 Bisbee is a cute and quaint little town, it’s very steep to push a stroller if you have a baby, so a baby carrier might be your best option.
 There are many little restaurants all over town that are cute.
 Some are more child friendly than others and some offer outdoor seating (which might be your best bet if you have lots of kids).